Getting started with xygine - Part 6

 everything else.
 While this does provide the benefit of GPU accelerated particles, it has

-being destroyed dispatch an entity with an AudioEmitter
+see a Block being destroyed dispatch an entity with an AudioEmitter and

 the CMake file if necessary.
 Includexyginext/ecs/Director.hpp